The 7 Elements of a Business Plan

-Using a template like this one (applicable for entities including partnerships, LLCs, corporations and sole proprietorships) will help ensure your business plan is presentable and digestible.
-But just as every business is unique, so is every business plan, and there’s no one universally expected format.
-At the very least, though, a good plan will generally contain some version of the following 7 sections.
+Using a template like this one (applicable for most business entities, including partnerships, LLCs, corporations and sole proprietorships) will help ensure your business plan is presentable and digestible.
+But just as every business is unique, so is every business plan, and there's no one universally expected format.
+At the very least, though, a good plan will generally contain some version of the following seven sections.

 1. Executive Summary

 Nailing this abstract is crucial, especially if you're using your business plan to attract outside funding.
 This short section should include highlights from all the sections to follow and give a concise overview of the company.
 Pros suggest writing this introductory section last, enabling you to pull from and summarize what you've already laid out.

 What does your company do?
 And how will it make money?
 While straightforward, this section is hugely important.
 A thorough description should answer the following questions, among others:

 - Are there any existing strategic relationships to be leveraged?

 It should include everything from basic identifying information (e.g. location, principal owners, legal structure, etc.) to more nuanced analysis of your market opportunity, capital requirements and projected growth.

 Assess your competition, and then differentiate your business.
 Begin by including projections and trends for your industry in general, including the market's size and growth potential.
 Then par down to discuss your core target market, including a profile of your idealized "best customer."
 If you've had the budget to pay for market research, this is the place to include it.
 If not, insiders suggest providing testimonials from existing customers as a next-best option.

 4. Organization and Management